-Redise Cloud (RC) provides a straightforward dashboard that gives you good visibility into each Redis database.
-This can be reached by selecting the database you would like to view metrics for, then make sure you are on the Metrics tab.
-As you scroll down, you can see the various metrics available to you, but also the scroll bar at the top to change the detail level of the view over time.
-You can see the metrics over the last minute, 5 minutes, hour, day, week, month, and year.
+Redise Cloud (RC) provides a straightforward dashboard that gives you good visibility into each database.
+Metrics can be viewed on the Metrics tab of a selected database.
+Use the scroll bar at the top to change between time intervals: last minute, five minutes, hour, day, week, month, and year.

 For a quick tour of what you get, watch this video.